jartzailija/CameraSurveillance/readme.md

 * Android Studio + needed SDKs (for development purposes)

 ## 4 The future
-I'm developing the project just for fun now and then.
-Next big things will be
+I'm developing the project now and then just for fun, so updates might take a while.

+Big TODOs are
 * a good documentation
 * finishing the Android App (propably offer a working notification system with Google Firebase)
 * offer a multiple camera support (if possible)